 Well, if you have a big TV, you’re sat quite close to it, or happen to have 20/20 vision, the pixels might be pretty noticeable.
 In reality, post-1080p resolutions are really more about size than definition, because they allow you to achieve the same sharpness with much larger screens.
 So, while 4K is unlikely to make much difference on current standard-sized displays, it will have a sizeable impact on the definition available to larger formats.

 Why shoot in 4K?

-Overshooting resolution also gives you the scope to scale-up in future.
-In 10 years time, you might want to revisit your favorite projects on your cutting-edge 32K home-cinema – and you won’t want to see individual pixels.
+Overshooting resolution also gives you the scope to scale up in the future.
+In 10 years’ time, you might want to revisit your favorite projects on your cutting-edge 32K home-cinema (we can dream, right?) – and you won’t want to see all of those ugly individual pixels.

 More realistically (and more immediately), you might want to show your film in a theatre, so it can be a good idea to keep that higher resolution in your back pocket.

 As of 2019, 70% of YouTube watch time comes from mobile devices.
 4K resolution is rare on mobile and you’re unlikely to notice any difference on such a small display anyway (unless you’re Hawkeye, maybe).
 The rest is mostly desktop, and 4K computer displays are still pretty rare too.
 With this in mind, you really only need to worry about the people watching YouTube on their big, high-end TVs – which is only going to be a small portion of viewers.

 It also depends on what content you’re creating.
 If you’re posting short films or VFX reels then sure, 4K might be important to get across the production quality.
 If your work is less visually driven then 1080p will probably be more than enough.

 Is 1080p good enough for filmmaking?